Armada2508/Library/README.md

 Make sure source and target compatibility in build.gradle match that of the library, right now it's Java 17. <br>
 Make sure GradleRIO version matches. <br>
 Make sure you have all vender deps installed for the library to work and that they're all up to date.
-Currently just CTRE Phoenix. <br>
+Currently just CTRE Phoenix 6. <br>

 **Important** - I would run `./gradlew build` before continuing. <br>